yochaigal/cairn/wip/2e/core-rules.md

 ### Retreat

 Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.

+### Scars

+When damage to a PC reduces their HP to exactly 0, they are changed irrevocably.
+Look up the result on the table below, based on the _amount of HP lost in the attack_.
+For example, if a PC went from 3 HP to 0 HP, they would look at entry #3 (Walloped).

 ## Scars Table